ashwinsathish/FDTD-analysis/README.md

 ## References

-1. "Analysis of the Electromagnetic Signature of Reinforced Concrete Structures for Non-destructive Evaluation of Corrosion Damage."
-IEEE TRANSACTIONS ON INSTRUMENTATION AND MEASUREMENT, VOL. 61 (NO. 4), April 2012.
+1. Roqueta, Gemma & Jofre, Lluis & Feng, Maria.
+(2012).
+Analysis of the Electromagnetic Signature of Reinforced Concrete Structures for Nondestructive Evaluation of Corrosion Damage.
+IEEE Transactions on Instrumentation and Measurement - IEEE TRANS INSTRUM MEAS.
+61. 1090-1098.
+10.1109/TIM.2011.2174106.

-2. "Total-Field Absorbing Boundary Conditions for the Time-Domain Electromagnetic Field Equations."
-IEEE TRANSACTIONS ON ELECTROMAGNETIC COMPATIBILITY, VOL. 40 (NO. 2), May 1998.
+2. G. Mur, "Total-field absorbing boundary conditions for the time-domain electromagnetic field equations," in IEEE Transactions on Electromagnetic Compatibility, vol. 40, no. 2, pp. 100-102, May 1998, doi: 10.1109/15.673614.